Constant-Development/cr-postop/README.md

 	},
 ```

-### nui_doorlock
+### Doorlocks Factor
-* Implement the 'Doorlock' File into nui_doorlock/configs
+* Implement the 'Doorlock' File into (nui/qb)_doorlock/configs
-* Make sure that you have metal-locker.ogg and metallic-creak.ogg inside of nui_doorlock/html/sounds
+* Make sure that you have metal-locker.ogg and metallic-creak.ogg inside of (nui/qb)_doorlock/html/sounds

 ## Optional Installations"